arthurBricq/crafty/README.md

 # Crafty

-(The begining of) A MineCraft clone coded with OpenGL, fully in Rust !
+(The beginning of) A MineCraft clone coded with OpenGL, fully in Rust !

 Note that the entire **game engine** is written by ourselves, using **only a driver to OpenGL** !